The Cornish Pasty |

 'till looking like breadcrumbs the mixture stands

-Add some water to bind it up
+Add some water to bind'n up

 Tip'n gently from a ½-pint cup